CeciliaSG/pp2_wordScramble/README.md

 - The logo was created by my husband.

-### Media

--

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

-- Tutor support at Code Institute for their support.
+- Tutor support at Code Institute for their support and help.